Instapaper/obsidian-instapaper/README.md

 - Sync your highlights and notes to your Obsidian vault

-## Usage
+## Setup

-- Install the "Instapaper" plugin within Obsidian (via "Community plugins").
+1. Install the "Instapaper" plugin within Obsidian (via "Community plugins").
-- Enable the installed "Instapaper" plugin via the Obsidian Settings window.
+2. Enable the installed "Instapaper" plugin via the Obsidian Settings window.
-- Connect your Instapaper account using the "Instapaper" plugin settings window.
+3. Connect your Instapaper account using the "Instapaper" plugin settings window.

 ## License